Spring Garden Revival

 Understanding Thatch Buildup in Oswego’s Heavy Clay Soils

-• Matted, spongy feel underfoot
+• Matted, spongy grass surface

 • Water ponding after light rain